Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 Ideally the routines to serve an interrupt are very fast to execute (sell [defer work](#defer-work)).

-Actions can be registered by device drivers,
+Actions can be registered by device drivers:

 ```C
 static irqreturn_t handler(int irq, void *mydata) {